 160.8 x 78.1 x 7.4mm / 226g

-The biggest iPhone Apple has ever made is the 6.9-inch iPhone 16 Pro Max, closely followed by the 6.7-inch iPhone 16 Plus, iPhone 15 Pro Max, iPhone 15 Plus, iPhone 14 Pro Max, iPhone 14 Plus, iPhone 13 Pro Max, and iPhone 12 Pro Max, but there are also some 6.5-inch models such as the iPhone 11 Pro Max, and a number of 6.1-inch ones, such as the iPhone 16.
+The biggest iPhones Apple has ever made are the 6.9-inch iPhone 17 Pro Max and iPhone 16 Pro Max, closely followed by the 6.7-inch iPhone 16 Plus, iPhone 15 Pro Max, iPhone 15 Plus, iPhone 14 Pro Max, iPhone 14 Plus, iPhone 13 Pro Max, and iPhone 12 Pro Max.

 Opting for an iPhone in this size range means you’ll get a big screen of course, which is better for watching videos and viewing photos on than a small screen.
 If you’re a gamer it will also benefit you there, since the touch controls will be less cramped.
 And those benefits increase as you go up in size.

-The main downside to a big iPhone is that it’s potentially too large to fully use with one hand – certainly, the likes of the iPhone 16 Pro Max will be for most people, and even the 6.1-inch models will be if you have smaller hands.
+The main downside to a big iPhone is that it’s potentially too large to fully use with one hand – certainly, the likes of the iPhone 17 Pro Max will be for most people.
 You won’t be able to reach the top edge of the screen, meaning you can’t easily operate the phone while holding something in your other hand.

 The large size also makes these phones slightly heavier and a bit less pocket-friendly – if you have small pockets and plan to keep your phone in them, you should check whether one of these iPhones will actually fit.

-That said, all of these large models use a modern iPhone design, meaning either a notch or a camera cut-out at the top, but hardly any bezel otherwise.
+That said, all of these large models use a relatively modern iPhone design, meaning either a notch or a camera cut-out at the top, but hardly any bezel otherwise.
 As such, there’s hardly any wasted space, so the overall dimensions aren’t as big as you might expect.
-In fact, the 6.1-inch models are overall smaller than some of Apple’s older 5.5-inch phones, which did have big bezels.

 You can see the full dimensions for each of these big iPhones in the chart above, along with details of their screens.